existenzquantor/hera2/README.md

 Ongoing work towards a Prolog reimplementation of HERA.
-Depends on the causality library found here: https://github.com/existenzquantor/causality .
+Currently, it is assumed that the folder containing the causality library (https://github.com/existenzquantor/causality) is located next to the hera2 folder, i.e., in some common parent folder.

 ```prolog